Introduction

 Markets will always move.
 Sometimes dramatically.
 What separates advisers who retain clients through rough patches from those who lose them isn't portfolio performance — it's communication.

-Many advisers only reach out when markets are already falling, which is exactly the wrong moment to start the conversation.
-Clients who haven't been prepared for volatility experience it as a crisis.
-Clients who have been prepared experience it as expected.
+Many advisers only reach out when markets are already falling, which can be the wrong moment to start the conversation.
+Clients who haven't been prepared for volatility tend to experience it as a crisis.
+Clients who have been prepared tend to experience it as expected.

 That preparation is a skill — and it's teachable.
-This guide gives wealth managers and financial advisers specific strategies for explaining market volatility clearly, reducing client anxiety, and turning turbulent periods into trust-building moments.
+This guide provides wealth managers and financial advisers with an overview of approaches for explaining market volatility clearly, reducing client anxiety, and turning turbulent periods into trust-building moments.
 Inside: language guidance, communication frameworks, and visual tools grounded in how clients actually process uncertainty.

-• Volatility is normal — normalize it with clients before markets drop, not during
+- Volatility is normal — normalizing it with clients before markets drop, not during, is an approach many experienced advisers favor

-• Plain language, relatable analogies, and historical context calm clients faster than charts and technical jargon
+- Plain language, relatable analogies, and historical context tend to calm clients faster than charts and technical jargon

-• Use volatile markets as an opening to revisit financial plans and reinforce long-term goals
+- Volatile markets can serve as an opening to revisit financial plans and reinforce long-term goals

 What Market Volatility Really Means (and How to Define It for Clients)

 Most clients hear "volatility" and think "my money is disappearing."
-That conflation is one of the most damaging misunderstandings an adviser can leave uncorrected.
+That conflation is one of the most common misunderstandings in client-adviser conversations about markets.

 Investopedia defines volatility as "a statistical measurement of the degree of variability of the return of a security or market index" — meaning how widely prices swing around their average.
 The VIX, published by Cboe, measures market expectations of near-term volatility using S&P 500 option prices.

-Clients don't need to understand the mechanics of either.
-What they do need to understand is this: prices move up and down — sometimes sharply — and that movement is not the same as permanent loss.
+Clients generally don't need to understand the mechanics of either.
+What tends to be more useful is a clear framing: prices move up and down — sometimes sharply — and that movement is not the same as permanent loss.

 Volatility vs. Loss: A Foundational Distinction

-• Loss = what happens when you sell at the wrong time, or when a company fundamentally fails
+- Loss = what happens when an investor sells at the wrong time, or when a company fundamentally fails

-Clients who understand this are far less likely to make reactive decisions during downturns.
+Clients who understand this distinction are generally less likely to make reactive decisions during downturns.

 What Causes Volatility (In Plain Terms)

-Clients respond better to causes they already recognize from the news:
+Clients often respond better to causes they already recognize from the news:

-Anchoring volatility to familiar headlines gives clients a mental model they can actually use — which makes the next conversation easier too.
+Anchoring volatility to familiar headlines gives clients a mental model they can actually use — which can make subsequent conversations easier as well.

 Why Clients Panic: Understanding the Psychology Behind Market Fear

 When markets drop, clients don't respond to data — they respond to fear.
-Knowing what drives that fear is what separates advisers who retain clients through volatility from those who lose them to it.
+Understanding what drives that fear is central to effective adviser-client communication during volatile periods.

 Loss Aversion: Why Losses Hit Harder Than Gains